amohamedhey/up42-infra/CHALLENGE.md

 - State locking and consistency

 **Solution:**
-- Implemented remote state storage
+- Implemented local state storage for the demo; recommend using remote state storage for production environments.
 - Added state locking mechanism
-- Documented state management procedures
+- Documented state management procedures (Use Atalntis for GitOps)

 ### 2. Resource Management